Atoms

 atom comes from a Greek word meaning something that cannot be split

 up any further.
 Today, we know this isn't true.
-If you had a knife
+In theory, if you had a knife

 find smaller things inside.
 But then you'd no longer have the gold: